SkymouseStudios/skymse-jekyll/_posts/2018-07-10-10-best-apps-for-business-owners.md

 * Quickly switch between organizations throughout the day.
 * Create an Evernote from within Slack.
 Great integration!
 * Create social media alerts that show up in Slack.
-* Create tasks in Asana from Slack.
 * Establish calendar alerts and create new calendar events.
 * get an alert in Slack when we get a new lead in Salesforce. _(Who is "we."
-Sould it be assumed that your reader knows what this phrase is referring to in general?)_
+Should it be assumed that your reader knows what this phrase is referring to in general?)_

 Note: Slack could be a terrible idea.
 Slack is addicting, and it can be distracting as a commercial during the superbowl. _(I don't find this to be a good analogy.)_ Some people start using the private messaging version instead of being out in the open in channels, which defeats the purpose of channels in a lot of ways. _(This paragraph might need reworking--it isn't clear to me.)_

 I recommend setting times in your day to mute Slack so it doesn't bring you out of work mode and ruin your flow.

 ### What's new in Slack 2018?

+* Turn your conversations into action (i.e. Create tasks in Asana from Slack)
+* See [more of what's new]() on the Slack Blog

 ### Alternatives to Slack